apache/nuttx/drivers/README.txt

 	performed by loop.c.
 See include/nuttx/fs.h for registration information.

+lcd/
+	Drivers for parallel and serial LCD and OLED type devices.
+These drivers support interfaces as defined in include/nuttx/lcd.h

 mmcsd/
 	Support for MMC/SD block drivers.
-At present, only SPI-based MMC/SD is supported.
-See include/nuttx/mmcsd.h.
+MMC/SD block drivers based on SPI and SDIO/MCI interfaces are supported.
+See include/nuttx/mmcsd.h and include/nuttx/sdio.h for further information.

 mtd/
 	Memory Technology Device (MTD) drivers.
 Some simple drivers for